Unusual Options Activity Insight: Gogo | Benzinga

 Unusual Options Activity Insight: Gogo

-On Tuesday, shares of Gogo (NASDAQ:GOGO) saw unusual options activity.
-After the option alert, the stock price moved up to $12.75.
+On Wednesday, shares of Gogo (NASDAQ:GOGO) saw unusual options activity.
+After the option alert, the stock price moved down to $12.96.

 - Option Type: SWEEP